 Arizona law, pursuant to Arizona Revised Statutes § 13-3214, makes it unlawful to knowingly engage in prostitution.
 But what does prostitution mean?

+Though prostitution is not considered a sex crime, these charges are taken very seriously in the state of Arizona.
 Prostitution is typically a Class 1 Misdemeanor.
 A Class 1 Misdemeanor carries a maximum punishment of 6 months in jail, $2,500 in fines, and up to 3 years of probation.
 Prostitution is different, however, in that it has mandatory minimum sentences.

 A conviction for Prostitution that is a first violation requires no less than 15 days in jail.